helium/HIP/0019-third-party-manufacturers.md

 - Proof of reliable software configuration for the devices.
 This would include remote updates and the ability for hosts to change wifi settings, via manufacturer official apps or otherwise.
 - A list of other potential risks and issues.

-- Additionally, we want devices approved under this proposal to be reasonably secure and resistant to tampering.
+Devices approved under this proposal must be reasonably secure and resistantto tampering.
 We propose that applicants are required to include:
 - Encrypted/locked-down firmware.
 - Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures like an ECC chip.